hatchpay/hatch-masternode-tool/doc/deterministic-mn-migration.md

 3. Send an update registrar transaction (**ProUpRegTx**)

     3.1.
-Find an address in Dash Core you are going to cover transaction fees from.
+Find an address in Hatch Core you are going to cover transaction fees from.
 The address you choose, will be used as the **feeSourceAddress** parameter in next steps.
 To list addresses with their balances, execute the following command:
     `listaddressbalances`

     3.2.
 Get the following information from your masternode configuration:
-    - `proTxHash`: copy the value from the **DMN TX hash** edit box
+    - `proTxHash`: copy the value from the **HMN TX hash** edit box
     - `operatorPubKey`: change the **Operator private key** view type to **public key**, using the context menu associated with the "eye" button on the right, then copy the public key from the corresponding edit box
-    - `votingAddress`: change the **Voting private key** view type to **Dash address**, using the context menu associated with the "eye" button on the right, then copy the Dash address from the corresponding edit box
+    - `votingAddress`: change the **Voting private key** view type to **Hatch address**, using the context menu associated with the "eye" button on the right, then copy the Hatch address from the corresponding edit box

     3.3.
 Execute the update registrar command from the Debug console